 \subsection{Online Algorithm}

-One important aspect of polarity-sampling, as summarized in \cref{alg:sampling} is the need to first sample the DGN latent space to obtain the top singular values of as much per-region slope matrices $\mA_{\omega}$ as possible.
-This might seem as a bottleneck if one wants to repeatedly apply polarity-sampling on a same DGN.
+One important aspect of polarity sampling, as summarized in \cref{alg:sampling} is the need to first sample the DGN latent space to obtain the top singular values of as many per-region slope matrices $\mA_{\omega}$ as possible.
+This might seem as a bottleneck if one wants to repeatedly apply polarity sampling on a same DGN.
 However, this is to provide an estimate of the DGN per-region change of variables, and as the DGN is not retrained nor fine-tuned, it only needs to be done once.
 Furthermore, this allows for an online sampling algorithm that we provide in \cref{alg:online}.
-In short, one first perform this task of estimating as much per-region top singular values as possible, once this is completed, only sampling of latent vectors $\vz$ and rejection sampling based on the corresponding $\mA_{\omega}$ matrix is done online, $\mA_{\omega}$ of the sampled $\vz$ being obtained easily via $\mA_{\omega}=\mJ G (\vz)$.
+In short, one first perform this task of estimating as many per-region top singular values as possible, once this is completed, only sampling of latent vectors $\vz$ and rejection sampling based on the corresponding $\mA_{\omega}$ matrix is done online, $\mA_{\omega}$ of the sampled $\vz$ being obtained easily via $\mA_{\omega}=\mJ G (\vz)$.